gerardobort/node-corenlp/README.md

 Or you can manually download the project from the Stanford's CoreNLP download section at: https://stanfordnlp.github.io/CoreNLP/download.html
 You may want to download, apart of the full package, other language models (see more on that page).

+### 2.2.
+Via sources

+For advanced projects, in where you may need to customize the library, we highly recommend to download the source code from the [original repository](https://github.com/stanfordnlp/CoreNLP), and compile it using `ant jar`.

+*NOTE*: Some functionality included in this library, for `TokensRegex`, `Semgrex` and `Tregex`, requires the latest version from the repository, which is more recent than the last stable.

 ### 3. Configure Stanford CoreNLP

+There are two method to connect your NodeJS application to Stanford CoreNLP:

+1. HTTP is the preferred method since it requires CoreNLP to initialize just once to serve many requests, it also avoids extra I/O given that the CLI method need to write temporary files to run *recommended*.
+2. Via Command Line Interface, this is by spawning processes from your app.

 #### 3.1.
 Using StanfordCoreNLPServer